 Millions of people didn’t expect to be out of a job.
 Or struggling to pay bills and buy food.
-Just two months ago, the coronavirus seemed so far away.
+But now, the financial hardships triggered by COVID have left many depressed and anxious.

 To keep negative thoughts at bay and avoid the downward spiral that follows, keep your focus on God’s promises.